-(c) The chair shall exclude and the committee shall not consider legally privileged information unless the individual holding the privilege has waived the privilege.
-Privileged information includes, but is not limited to, information protected by the following:
+(c) The chair shall exclude, and the committee shall not consider legally privileged information unless the individual holding the privilege has waived the privilege.
+Privileged information includes, but is not limited to information protected by the following: (a) spousal/domestic partner privilege; (b) attorney-client communications and attorney work product privilege; (c) clergy privileges; (d) medical or mental health providers and counselor privileges; (e) sexual assault and domestic violence advocate privileges; and (f) other legal privileges set forth in RCW 5.60.060 or federal law.

-(i) Spousal/domestic partner privilege;

-(ii) Attorney-client communications and attorney work productprivilege;

-(iii) Clergy privileges;